 Carbonates are preferred as they are not caustic and will add strength to the carbonate buffer.
 You can also add simple hydroxides, such as sodium hydroxide, to raise the pH level of the water.

 When the pH is too high, you will have to increase the acidity of the water to reduce the pH level.
 This can be done by adding phosphoric acid, which is safe and effective.

-- To lower the pH, never use vinegar, which is too weak, or citric acid which is anti-bacterial and acts as herbicide.
+- To lower the pH, never use vinegar, which is too weak, or citric acid, which is anti-bacterial and acts as an herbicide.

 Managing correct pH is critical in maintaining a well-functioning aquaponics system.
 Every living thing in the system, whether it be the fish, the plants, or the bacteria, has their own ideal pH range, but a sweet spot of 6.5 - 7.5 should work just fine.
 Maintain appropriate KH at above 4.0 and add potassium bi-carbonate if necessary.

 Thank you for taking the time to read our article on aquaponics pH.
 We'd love to hear your feedback in the comments section below.
 If you've found this article to be useful and are interested in learning more, be sure to sign up for our newsletter.